 Ultimaker Pro Bundle

-Faster prime and deprime.
+- Faster prime and deprime.
 Purge priming and depriming for the Ultimaker S5 Pro Bundle has been made faster.
-When a print job is started that uses the same material as the previous print job, the purge process will use less material leading to a quicker start of print.
-The purge process at the end of a print will also consume much less material
+When a print job is started that uses the same material as the previous print job, the purge process will use less material leading to a quicker start of the print.
+The purge process at the end of a print will also consume much less material.

-Wizard for ER61 / failure to break from printhead.
-To reduce incidence of ER61's, a wizard has been introduced to prevent the error from occurring.
-Follow the wizard to fix the blockage when filament is unloading
+- Wizard for ER61 / failure to break from print head.
+To reduce incidences of ER61's, a wizard has been introduced to prevent the error from occurring.
+Follow the wizard to fix the blockage when the filament is unloading.

-Air Manager filter tasks.
-User will now get a task informing them when it is time to replace the Air Manager filter
+- Air Manager filter tasks.
+Users will now get a task informing them when it is time to replace the Air Manager filter.

-Fixed camera dropping out – Fixed an issue which caused the camera feed to stop working during operation
+- Fixed camera dropping out – Fixed an issue that caused the camera feed to stop working during operation.

-Fixed bug that could corrupt NFC tags.
-If a material NFC tag information gets corrupted during writing of information to the NFC tag, this is repaired afterwards.
+- Fixed bug that could corrupt NFC tags.
+If a material NFC tag information gets corrupted during the writing of information to the NFC tag, this is repaired afterward.

-Air Manager communication error.
-Fixed printer behaviour when encountering a communication
+- Air Manager communication error.
+Fixed printer behavior when encountering a communication

-Air Manager fan speed re-calculated when transition in different states.
+- Air Manager fan speed re-calculated when transitioning in different states.
 The Air

 Manager fan will now correctly re-calculate its speed when switching from a maintenance

-About Air Manager screen.
-Removed a touch interface screen which looped onto itself.
+- About Air Manager screen.
+Removed a touch interface screen that looped onto itself.

 Firmware 5.2.11 is a hotfix release to correct issues reported in firmware 5.2.8.
 This hotfix will address the issues discussed below: